 The approximate 2.7-mile haul road (TR-76) will be constructed on the existing rail bed and no new disturbance outside of the existing rail bed will be necessary for the construction and operation of the road.
 The road will be a maximum of 15 feet wide and have the necessary berms as required be MSHA.
-The disturbance for this haul road will be 4.91 acres.
+The permit boundary for TR-76 was extended to include the affected area of the railbed.
+This permit boundary extension represents 11.3 acres and the affected area that was historically disturbed in the railroad bed (including side slopes, culverts, and access trails).
+The disturbed area is the running surface of the new road (along with berms or other areas of disturbance associated with construction of the road) that represents 6.4 acres (Map 1 and Map 15a).

 Map 11-5 shows the location of the road and culverts passing clean water from the south to the Purgatoire River.
 Land uses and environmental resources as described in this permit document along the road corridor will not change as a result of construction and operation of the haul road.